aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 The architecture makes use of the following major components in AWS GovCloud:
 - Amazon S3 bucket to store the documents used as the knowledge repository
 - Amazon OpenSearch domain to host a searchable index of the document repository with semantic search capability
-- Amazon Titan Text Express Foundation Model on Amazon Bedrock to serve requests to answer user questions based on OpenSearch content matches
+- Foundation Model on Amazon Bedrock to serve requests to answer user questions based on OpenSearch content matches
 - Amazon SageMaker Studio to host demonstration notebooks and web user interface in development and test deployment
 - Elastic Container Service (ECS) to host the web user interface in production-like deployment
 - A Virtual Private Cloud (VPC) to support the OpenSearch, SageMaker Studio and ECS components